PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 The bootstrap component is the glue between the Console and the other modules, it has a Startup class whos purpose is to initialize the application and customize its behavoiur if you want to.
 The main class to edit is in that case the PowerCommandsManager class.

 ## <a name='Yourcustomcommandsprojects'></a>Your custom commands project(s)
 The whole purpose of PowerCommands framework is so that you can write your own commands, and every implementation must therefore have at least one project containing this commands.
-This project also needs a couple of mandatory classes, simply copy the classes from the "MyExampleCommands" project in this github repository.
+This project also needs a couple of mandatory classes, if you use the PowerCommand new a whole new solution is set upp for you, it is explained further down the road in this documentation, but you have set up everything manuallay. simply copy the classes from the "MyExampleCommands" project in this github repository.
 [My Example Commands](https://github.com/PowerCommands/PowerCommands2022/tree/main/src/PainKiller.PowerCommands/PainKiller.PowerCommands.MyExampleCommands)
 The files needed is:
  - PowerCommandServices